Get experience while making an impact

 Free, for all

-High barriers to entry, like having to pay for experience, only makes the tech industry less equitable.
+High barriers to entry, like having to pay for experience, only makes the tech industry less accessible.
 Develop for Good is free so everyone can participate.

 Student grants